Company Detail

 Skills/Experience:

-• Excellent written and verbal communication skills.
+• Excellent written and verbal communication skills, including report writing for senior audiences.

 Additional Information:

-• Hours: 36 hours per week.
+• Hours: 37 per week.

-• Enhanced DBS is required for this role.
+• An Enhanced DBS is required.

 Read Less